Project-alphaa/Slenderman/README.md

 ## overview

-Slenders have invaded, ongoing outbreak to hunt and infest humans , be on the look out at all costs fellow humans
+Slenders have invaded, ongoing outbreak to hunt and infest humans, be on the lookout at all costs fellow humans

+Contributors:
+Kelvin (Former Author)
+Einstein (Dev)
+Ender